oyoclass/python3-doc/doc/extralibs/pydub.md

    ...
 ```

 This is the raw text output of processing the audio stream.
-To actually hear the audio, you must click on the speaker icon on the top right of your running project:
+To actually hear the audio, you must click on the speaker icon at the top-right corner of your running project:

 <img src="../../assets/img/pydub-enable-audio1.png" width="400px"/>